CompTIA A+ Practice Test (220-1201)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a fuser in a printer?
+What does the fuser assembly do in a laser printer?

 Looks like that's it!
 You can go back and review your answers or click the button below to grade your test.